-There are no means to bring follicles back once lost (I think there are rare cases where you can bring back dead hair), and PRP fails in this objective too.
+There are no means to bring follicles back once lost (I think there are rare cases where you can bring back long gone hair), and PRP fails in this objective too.
 However, unlike products that retard the formation of DHT, PRP carries no unpleasant side effects such as a persistent loss of libido and depression (I do not buy the theory that DHT inhibitors causes depression — maybe depression due to other side effects).
 As such, PRP seems to be highly preferable to the use of chemicals that can cause long-standing physiological consequences.

 We are fortunate to have an article publishing this fall with Pietro Gentile, also from Rome, Italy, documenting the benefits of PRP.
 We are lucky to have the opportunity to study the combination of PRP and adipose enriched stem cells on hair loss with Dr. Gentile.
 We are also affiliated with Paul Rose and Bernie Nussbaum in a similar study in Miami.